 Where tangible fixed assets have been acquired with the aid of specific grants, either from the government or from the private sector, they are included in the balance sheet at cost and depreciated over their expected useful economic life.
 The related grants are credited to a restricted fixed asset fund in the statement of financial activities and carried forward in the balance sheet.
 Depreciation on such assets is charged to the restricted fixed asset fund in the statement of financial activities so as to reduce the fund over the useful economic life of the related asset on a basis consistent with the academy trust's depreciation policy.
-Where tangible fixed assets have been acquired with unrestricted funds the cost is transferred to the restricted fixed asset fund, depreciation on such assets is charged to the restricted fixed asset fund.
+Where tangible fixed assets have been acquired with unrestricted funds the cost is transferred to the restricted fixed asset fund.